d00055a/Counter-app/README.md

 # React Counter App

-This is a simple *React Counter App* built with frontend framework React.
+This is a simple *Counter App* built with frontend framework React.
 The app demonstrates the basics of React including **components, props, state management, and event handling**.

 Features: